-Jonathan Head is a Psychotherapist specializing in individual, couples and family therapy, and maintains a private practice in Oshawa and Whitby, Ontario.
+Jonathan Head is a Psychotherapist specializing in individual, couples and family therapy, and maintains a private practice in Oshawa, Ontario.

-With over 7 years experience as a marriage and family therapist, and as a graduate of Providence Seminary specializing in Marriage, Family and Adolescent Therapy, he is currently serving as private practitioner working with a broad spectrum of clients.
-Among his areas of expertise are teen issues, eating disorders, depression, self injury, marriage communication, parenting and sexual abuse.
+With nearly 20 years experience as a marriage and family therapist, and as a graduate of Providence Seminary specializing in Marriage, Family and Adolescent Therapy, he is currently serving as private practitioner working with a broad spectrum of clients.
+Among his areas of expertise are couples counseling, family counseling, group counseling, eating disorders and anxiety disorders.

 In addition to being a prominent relationship therapist, Jonathan has presented at conferences and to general audiences speaking on the topics of Parenting Teens and Personal Development.

 Jonathan is an interactive, solution-focused therapist.
 His therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 He integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Tolu Adeosun is a clinical social worker that has been working with individuals and families for over 15 years.
 Tolu has a Bachelor of Arts from University of New Brunswick, a Bachelor of Social Work from Carleton University and a Master of Social Work from McGill University.

 Tolu has spent the majority of her career working with individuals with intellectual disabilities, mental health issues or dual diagnoses (that is individuals with intellectual disabilities, and mental health issues) and their caregivers.